-Arctic Challenge for Sustainability project (ArCS) held a public seminar on Saturday, 18th March 2017 at Seiryo-kaikan Hall, Nagatacho.
+Arctic Challenge for Sustainability project (ArCS) held a public lecture on Saturday, 18th March 2017 at Seiryo-kaikan Hall, Nagatacho.
 There were 158 audiences including scientists, company workers and students.

 Dr. Atsushi Sunami (Vice President at National Graduate Institute for Policy Studies) gave a keynote speech titled “Japan’s science and technology diplomacy supported by Arctic research - towards ‘science for humanity’ -.”
 In this speech, absorbing topics were presented from two points of view; science and technology for diplomacy, diplomacy for science and technology, such as how the Arctic is regarded in science and technology diplomacy and what contribution Japan is expected to make.

 After Dr. Hiroyuki Enomoto (Sub Project Director of ArCS, NIPR) introduced the purpose and recent activities of the project, three presentations on individual research theme followed.
 Dr. Jinro Ukita (Niigata University) explained relationship between Arctic warming and Japan’s weather, while introducing recent weather and climate events in Japan.
 Dr. Makoto Koike (The University of Tokyo) presented the impact to Arctic warming caused by black carbon, which is formed through the incomplete combustion of fossil fuels, biomass, etc. The process how black carbon affects Arctic climate was also introduced with the latest observation data.
 Dr. Jun Inoue (NIPR) explained that observation data collected in Arctic improve the accuracy of weather forecasts for the middle latitudes, including Japan, and Japan is expected to contribute in constructing observing network in Arctic.